01-edu/public/subjects/index-of.en.md

 > If a value is not found, the returned index is -1

+> functions should have array element as first argument
 > `indexOf` and `lastIndexOf` takes an additionnal `fromIndex` argument
 > that allow you to begin searching from a specific index.